OS-EDA/Course/Chapter_03_Verilog/c03_training_advanced.md

 # Chapter 3 - Verilog - TRAINING - Advanced

-## LSFR - Linear Feedback Shift Register
+## LFSR - Linear Feedback Shift Register

-This Trainnig makes use of the Verilog code of the Linear Feedback Shift Register (LSFR) from the lecture slides.
+This Trainnig makes use of the Verilog code of the Linear Feedback Shift Register (LFSR) from the lecture slides.

-### LSFR as example
+### LFSR as example

 ##### Task: Create directory and Verilog file

-- Create a new directory for the LSFR example (in your Documents dir?)
+- Create a new directory for the LFSR example (in your Documents dir?)
-- Create a new file ```lsfr.v``` inside that directory
+- Create a new file ```lfsr.v``` inside that directory
-- Copy the Verilog code from the lecture slides into the file ```lsfr.v```
+- Copy the Verilog code from the lecture slides into the file ```lfsr.v```

 ### Analyse parts of the Verilog source

 ##### Task: Identify parts in the code

-Find combinational and synchronous parts of the LSFR in
+Find combinational and synchronous parts of the LFSR in

 - the Verilog code
 - the Schematic drawing (from the lecture slides)